migramirez2/Harmony-ONE/progress/julia-nai.md

+2 week: Minimal application agent.
+Apply for a specific job using an LLM and autofill to intelligently respond to all application questions based on resume and any user input.

+---

+2024-04-18 Thu: Packed boxes at the office.
+Packed swag and cleaned closet.
+Moved desk and some chairs out.

+2024-04-17 Wed: Synced on expectations for extension form filling.
+Set 2 week deliverables.

+2024-04-16 Tue: Drafted system engineer requirements that are not listed in job description.
+Tested different input methods for ChatGPT to get best resume matches.

+2024-04-15 Mon: Tested form filling with chrome extensions.
+Reviewed more system engineer applicants.

+---

 2024-04-14 Sun: [1 hour] Moved some boxes out of the office.

 2024-04-13 Sat: [1 hour] Reviewed progress and code for performance reviews.